exasol/cloud-storage-extension/docs/kinesis/system_requirements.md

 Features are the highest level requirements in this document that describe the main functionality of EKC.

-### Transferring data from Kinesis Streams to Exasol
+### Transferring Data from Kinesis Streams to Exasol
 `feat~transerring-data-from-kinesis-streams-to-exasol~1`

 The Exasol Kinesis Connector provides instruments for transferring data directly from [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) to the Exasol database.